 In order to make use of the PC-NFS iserver it may be necessary to upgrade your version of NFS.
 INMOS supply a program which checks your NFS installation and, if necessary, upgrades it to the level required by iserver.
+The upgrade entails replacing some of the files in your NFS installation with newer versions.

-This program, called upgrade.exe, can be found in \D7314a.
+The upgrade program, called upgrade.exe, can be found in \D7305A.
 All users of the PC-NFS version of the iserver should run the upgrade program as shown below:

-cd \D7314A upgrade c:\D7314A\ nfs-mods.exe
+C>cd \d7305a

+C>upgrade c:\d7305a\ nfs-mods.exe

 The upgrade program asks some questions regarding your PC-NFS installation and if required will upgrade NFS.
-Note that upgrade will only upgrade PC-NFS if you elect to do so.
+Note: upgrade will only upgrade PC-NFS if you elect to do so.